WeZZard/doc_translator/README.md

 ![image](https://user-images.githubusercontent.com/15976103/222317531-a05317c5-4eee-49de-95cd-04063d9539d9.png)

 ## Preparation

 1. ChatGPT or OpenAI token [^token]
 2. epub books
-3. Environment with internet access or proxy
+3. An environment with internet access or proxy
 4. Python 3.8+

 ## Use

 1. `pip install -r requirements.txt`
-2. Use `--openai_key` option to specify OpenAI API key.
+2. Use `--openai-key` option to specify OpenAI API key.
 If you have multiple keys, separate them by commas (xxx,xxx,xxx) to reduce errors caused by API call limits.
    Or, just set environment variable `OPENAI_API_KEY` to ignore this option.
 3. A sample book, `test_books/animal_farm.epub`, is provided for testing purposes.
 4. The default underlying model is [GPT-3.5-turbo](https://openai.com/blog/introducing-chatgpt-and-whisper-apis), which is used by ChatGPT currently.
 Use `--model gpt3` to change the underlying model to `GPT3`